upa/vxlan-stanza/README.md

 Stanza for vxlan interface initialization
 =========================================

-This script enables that you can create, confiugre, destroy kernel vxlan interfaces through /etc/network/interfaces notation.
+This script enables that you can create, configure, destroy kernel vxlan interfaces through /etc/network/interfaces notation.

 Install